Code-Institute-Submissions/CostinDudescu_MilestoneProject/README.md

  7. Users can click on each of them to see them in full size.
 Also, the images were edited for web, and the small versions are thumbs.

+**Media page - media.html**

+ 8. Users can view a video reportage made by a local television from Spain of one of Costin Dudescu' projects in Asturias.

  **Contact page - contact.html**

- 8. If they have a project in mind and want to implement it, users can contact Costin Dudescu through a contact form, by submitting their email address with the details of their project.
+ 9. If they have a project in mind and want to implement it, users can contact Costin Dudescu through a contact form, by submitting their email address with the details of their project.

 ## Features left to implement